The Road to Hell: Songs

-Throughout the album there are repeated references to increasing social dissolution and rising violence, including riots, murder and their irresponsible depiction on television news (You Must Be Evil), and "the perverted fear of violence" on city streets (The Road to Hell (Part 2)), where "it's all gone crazy" amid fears that "someone's gonna get killed out there" (Texas).
-Rea also targets industrial polluters' destruction of rivers (which "boil" with "poison"), and Thatcherism (which he also criticised on Shamrock Diaries' Steel River), dismissing notions of an "upwardly mobile freeway", or that promises will be delivered on (That's What They Always Say).
+Throughout the album there are repeated references to increasing social dissolution and rising violence, including riots, murder and their irresponsible depiction on television news ("You Must Be Evil"), and "the perverted fear of violence" on city streets ("The Road to Hell (Part 2"), where "it's all gone crazy" amid fears that "someone's gonna get killed out there" ("Texas").
+Rea also targets industrial polluters' destruction of rivers (which "boil" with "poison"), and Thatcherism (which he also criticised on Shamrock Diaries' track "Steel River"), dismissing notions of an "upwardly mobile freeway", or that promises will be delivered on ("That's What They Always Say").
 A sense of suffocating doom suffuses the title track.
-Rea cries "We gotta get outta here!"
-(Texas) and "I'm getting out!"
-(That's What They Always Say), and struggles to find an escape in Texas and Looking for a Rainbow.
-A prominent theme is the impact all of this is having on his daughter, who was six at the time (You Must Be Evil, Tell Me There's a Heaven).
+Rea cries "We gotta get outta here!" ("Texas") and "I'm getting out!" ("That's What They Always Say"), and struggles to find an escape in "Texas" and "Looking for a Rainbow".
+A prominent theme is the impact all of this is having on his daughter, who was six at the time ("You Must Be Evil", "Tell Me There's a Heaven").

-In an interview for the deluxe edition of the album (2019), Rea said You Must Be Evil was inspired by a journalistic friend of his recounting that a report on someone having been necklaced in riots in South Africa would only make the television news if footage of the horrific event was obtained.
+In an interview for the deluxe edition of the album (2019), Rea said "You Must Be Evil" was inspired by a journalistic friend of his recounting that a report on someone having been necklaced in riots in South Africa would only make the television news if footage of the horrific event was obtained.
 "You start to see news as pornography," Rea said. "'If we have something horrible, it's news!'...
-And I hate it, to this day."
-He recounts how his daughter saw the television report, and how his father-in-law tried to console her by saying that there is a heaven, which prompted Rea to write the song Tell Me There's a Heaven, which was subsequently used in a 1991 public information film for the NSPCC.
-Over the years, Texas has been played on classic rock/AOR radio stations in Texas, and is sometimes played as background music before Texas Rangers baseball games at Rangers Ballpark in Arlington.
-Daytona is about the Ferrari 365 GTB/4 Daytona (Rea races a different model Ferrari), in which he sings about the car metaphorically, with the engine and tyre noise from the car fading out toward the end of the song.
+And I hate it, to this day".
+He recounts how his daughter saw the television report, and how his father-in-law tried to console her by saying that there is a heaven, which prompted Rea to write the song "Tell Me There's a Heaven", which was subsequently used in a 1991 public information film for the NSPCC.
+Over the years, "Texas" has been played on classic rock/AOR radio stations in Texas, and is sometimes played as background music before Texas Rangers baseball games at Rangers Ballpark in Arlington.
+"Daytona" is about the Ferrari 365 GTB/4 Daytona (Rea races a different model Ferrari), in which he sings about the car metaphorically, with the engine and tyre noise from the car fading out toward the end of the song.